BEHIND THE WHEEL: Mercedes Benz C200

 0-100 km/h: 7.2s

 Top speed: 240km/h

-Looks apart it is common where manufacturer say this new version is bigger but lighter which improves the handling and provide a better ride so we requested for a drive to find out how much would we like the 2015 C Class.
+Looks aside, it is common where manufacturer say this new version is bigger but lighter which improves the handling and provide a better ride.
+So we requested for a drive to find out how much we like the 2015 C Class.
 Mercedes may be rich but they only have a C200 Avantgarde for testing purposes so the 40-year old man took the driver seat while I slot myself into the rear bench.
-We both agreed on everything is very well put together and the use of extensive soft touch is very nice indeed but they seem to have ran out of it to apply some onto its rear air conditioning console.
+We both agreed on everything is well put together and the use of extensive soft touch is very nice indeed but they seem to have ran out to apply some on its rear air conditioning console.

 "A Mercedes Benz must first be comfortable then

 It is wonderful to be in the back where sufficient space, comfort and recline was offered to both its rear passengers but do watch your head while getting in and out as the roof line is quite raked.
 Dashboard, knobs and switches too are great if you excuse the massively bezel-ed screen.
 Once the wheel got rolling, the ride is firm and crashes at potholes.